p0dalirius/Awesome-RCE-techniques/Frameworks/JoGet/README.md

 Joget DX is a new and next generation open source low-code platform for faster, simpler digital transformation (DX)

-## Techniques to acheive RCE on JoGet
+## Techniques to achieve RCE on JoGet

 ### With admin credentials